Raven Industries: 21st century

 In 2021, Raven was acquired by Case New Holland Industrial (CNHi), the second-largest OEM in the world that designs, manufactures and sells agricultural and construction machinery.
 What attracted CNHi, who had an annual revenue of $26 billion compared to Raven's $400 million, was the latter's Applied Technology division, which focused on autonomous equipment used in agriculture.
 Its former Engineered Films division would be acquired by Industrial Opportunity Partners, a private equity firm.
 Scott Wickersham, who had served as president and general manager of the division, would assume the position of CEO under the new ownership.
-The stratospheric balloon and radar division, Aerostar, was eventually acquired by TCOM Holdings, which specializes in ISR services.
-It would move from its downtown headquarters into the former Colorado Technical University building and continue to be led by Jim Nelson.
+The stratospheric balloon and radar division, Aerostar, was acquired in 2021 by TCOM Holdings, which specializes in ISR services.
+Aerostar moved from its downtown headquarters into the former Colorado Technical University building and continue to be led by Jim Nelson.

 Following the acquisitions, Raven was restructured to focus on precision agriculture and acquired 48 acres to expand its Innovation Campus near Baltic, South Dakota.
 It offers products and services such as automated tiller, harvester and spreader, tractor autonomy, data centralization, guidance and steering systems, spray applicators, and electronic displays.
 The Raven Precision Agriculture Center at the South Dakota State University opened in fall 2021 to support education in agricultural science, technology, and engineering.
 The company has added hundreds of jobs in Sioux Falls and established a cyber defense hub in collaboration with students and graduates from Dakota State University.

-Trivia
+Macy's Thanksgiving Day parade

 Between 1984 and 2019, Raven Industries made hundreds of balloons and other inflatables for the annual Macy's Thanksgiving Day Parade, depicting characters such as Hello Kitty, Pikachu, Spider-Man, and SpongeBob SquarePants.